NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 - Find and change overdue tasks (and change their status/reschedule them to a date in the future)
 - Find (undated and potentially forgotten) tasks in a previous daily note or buried in a project note
 - Sorting tasks (by various task fields or simply bringing tasks to the top of the note)
+- Marking a task (or multiple) done and creating a follow-up/related task with a link to the done one
 - Marking all tasks complete (or incomplete)
 - Copying tags/mentions from previous lines when doing multiple task entry
 - Task Sync - create a page of synced tasks matching a text search criteria (e.g. search for all open todos marked "@bob" and put them in one document)